 It’s just before boarding; there are a few last minute touches of polish on the brass, one more check of the deck to make sure all the lines are flemished and coiled and at 5 p.m. the first guests start to arrive.
 We greet them warmly – some first-time passengers, some are repeat passengers who return every year.
 One returning couple tells us that the trip on the Riggin starts when they get in the car to leave their house; off comes the watch and it doesn’t go back on until they hit the dock after a week on board.

 Everyone stows their gear in their cabins, then are shown around the deck and galley by one of the crew.
-They pause to help themselves to hot coffee or tea and homemade cookies, courtesy of Chef Mark, and then start meeting their fellow passengers and crew.
+They pause to help themselves to hot coffee or tea and homemade cookies, courtesy of our shipboard chef, and then start meeting their fellow passengers and crew.
 A harbor seal pops his head up and eyes us curiously.

 At 6 p.m.
 Captain Justin Schaefer gathers everyone ‘round for “captain’s call” –introducing them to the ins and outs of shipboard living and talking about what to expect for the week.
 Except for the hottest days of the summer, the wood stove is a welcome source of heat as the air cools; folks gather in the varnished pine galley to read or get to know each other.

 Too excited to sleep, most everyone’s up early Monday morning.
 The crew is bucketing down the decks, packing ice and loading wood.
 A week’s worth of provisions is carefully loaded and packed in ice, and arranged in the order of when they will be used.
-Mark has been up since 4:30 a.m.; coffee is ready and on deck by 7 a.m.
+Chef has been up since 4:30 a.m.; coffee is ready and on deck by 7 a.m.
 After a hearty breakfast of pancakes and bacon, passengers go ashore for any last minute items – foul weather gear, extra film and batteries for their cameras, soda and beer.